Sponsoring girls, to facilitate scholarship and avoid early marriage in some areas in Nepal, is a new project of be artsy.

-With this new project, Clara García i Ortés, co-founder of be artsy, who has been nominated to the Robert Burns Humaritarian Award in its 2020 edition, is going to start personally to take in the sponsorship of two girls, Manisha N. and Tejana, and in the 2019 be artsy has counted with two sponsors helping two more girls, Sangita and Manicha B. To continue with the project, they are working to get sponsors for the schooling of Tulsi y Kamala.
+With this new project, Clara García i Ortés, co-founder of be artsy, who has been nominated to the Robert Burns Humanitarian Award in its 2020 edition, personally began in 2018 to assume the sponsorship of two girls, Manisha N. and Tejana, and in the 2019 be artsy has counted with two sponsors helping two more girls, Sangita and Manicha B. To continue with the project, they are working to get sponsors for the schooling of Tulsi y Kamala.
 The feedback, the reaction, in terms of greater well-being and self-insurance, that these girls are giving, has encouraged the NGO to start this new project.
 Some volunteers have started to impart English lessons, online, to the girls, to help them communicate better with the people participating in the project, with support to pay the school and have the basic day to day help to facilitate them to continue going to the school.

 Text by Josep Marín & Photos© by Clara García Ortés.
 Traslation by Tere Salinero.